 About

-Some of his notable exhibitions include group shows at “One Of a Kinds” at the Tel Aviv Museum of Art 2022,
+“One Of a Kinds” at the Tel Aviv Museum of Art 2022,

 Has gained recognition as an Emerging talent from Asia and its diaspora at home and internationally (Artsy)